itom-project/itom/docs/userDoc/source/05_plots/isometricPlot.rst

 "ItomIsoGLWidget" is a plot for pseudo 3D visualization of image like DataObjects.
 It is based on openGL and renders the objects either to triangles ("triangle mode") or points ("Joe-Mode").
 All DataTypes except "rgba32" are accepted.
-To plot complex objects, it is possible to select between the following modes: "absolut", "phase", "real" and "imaginary".
+To plot complex objects, it is possible to select between the following modes: "absolute", "phase", "real" and "imaginary".

 The figure does not support z-stack sectioning.
 The "ItomIsoGLWidget" does support neither graphic element / marker plotting nor line or pixel picking.
 Hence this plot will be improved and replaced by a new version for the next release.